Bunmi-Arokoyu/Retail_data_eploration_sql/README.md

 - **Sales Trends**: Monthly analysis shows variations in sales, helping identify peak seasons.
 - **Customer Insights**: The analysis identifies the top-spending customers and the most popular product categories.

 ## Conclusion
 The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.

-## Author - Zero Analyst

-This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
-If you have any questions, feedback, or would like to collaborate, feel free to get in touch!

 ### End of Project